intel/edge-developer-kit-reference-scripts/platforms/coreultra/arl/usecases/openvino/README.md

 - Docker version 24 or later installed

 ## Quick Start
-### 1. Go to OpenVINO™ usecase directory
+### 1. Go to OpenVINO™ Usecase Directory
 ```bash
 cd edge-developer-kit-reference-scripts/platforms/coreultra/arl/usecases/openvino
 ```

-### 2. Run the setup script
+### 2. Run the Setup Script
 This script will create 2 docker images: OpenVINO™ docker image and OpenVINO™ Notebooks docker image.
 ```bash
 ./setup.sh
 ```
-During installation, it may ask you to reboot your system.
+During the installation, you may be required to reboot your system.
 Reboot the system and run `./setup.sh` again.
 Installation is completed when you see this message:
 > ✓ OpenVINO™ use case Installed

-When you run command `docker images`, you can see the following docker images:
+When you run the command `docker images`, you can see the following docker images:
 ```
 REPOSITORY                       TAG       IMAGE ID       CREATED          SIZE
 openvino_notebook/ubuntu24_dev   latest    395f953d68de   47 seconds ago   5.68GB